scriptabuild/eventstore/docs/index.md

 ## Transactional

-@scriptabuild/eventstore offers repeatable read isolation level with the transaction/batch model.
-These transactions can be either commited or rolled back, and @scriptabuild/eventstore will handle concurrent writes by retrying the write a preset number of times (before otherwise failing the transaction/batch).
+Eventstore offers repeatable read isolation level with the transaction/batch model.
+These transactions can be either commited or rolled back, and Eventstore will handle concurrent writes by retrying the write a preset number of times (before otherwise failing the transaction/batch).

 ## Queries and multiple models
 You can design multiple different models to use when working with your event log.
-These models can be thought of as similar to views or even queries in a SQL database. @scriptabuild/eventstore is designed to work with multiple models over the same store.
+These models can be thought of as similar to views or even queries in a SQL database.
+Eventstore is designed to work with multiple models over the same store.
 These different models will allow you to view your data in different ways, or even work with them.

 [Check out the super handy "Patterns for creating a model from the eventlog"](./patterns.md)